I share 15+1 tips on ‘what not to do while training’:

 1. Always do stretching at the end: depending on what your goal is, it will either stretch the muscles back to same place the have been or improve flexibility of muscles and joints.
 After strength training you should never stretch to full range of motion.

 2. Do it straight after training, not at home.
 It’s best if your body temperature is higher.

 3. Be careful when doing Hot yoga or any class in hot studio.
 You can easily pull a muscle as you do not feel your maximum range of motion.

 4. Before doing stretching-only (like 1 hour stretching session/class), you should always warm up for min.
 10-20 minutes.

 Injuries, muscle soreness:

 +1: Do not think that training with weights is the best for you, that you can loose weight easier or that you can get leaner only with that!
 It is not true or proven by research.
 How you are affected by training depends on lot of things, e.g.: genes, height, weight, skills, current fitness level, training method, trainer, your lifestyle such as your working pattern, eating habits, and a lot more… The most important thing is to never start with weight training if you have NOT trained before or you restart it.
-First thing is to have good stamina, then endurance, then strength, and not the other way around!
+First thing is to have good stamina, then endurance, then strength and not the other way around!
 Georganic Method is about this, to get a balanced base you can build on.

 Hope I could help you with these tips.
 If you would like to know more, sign up to my program.

 Healthy regards, Georgina